-Contact: harald.steinlechner@aardworx.at, schneider@schneider-digital.com
+Contact: harald.steinlechner@aardworx.at, josef.schneider@schneider-digital.com

 Draft, 18.2.2022

-This paper gives an overview of important considerations when preparing graphics applications for use with 3D Displays, in particular Schneider-Digitals Hardware.
+This document gives an overview of important considerations when preparing graphics applications for use with 3D Displays, in particular Schneider-Digitals Stereo Monitors.
 While the topic is handled in numerous documents, projects and blogs on the web, the information is often outdated and misses important considerations for practical use.
+While applications can be rebuilt with particular 3D hardware in mind some rather simple tricks can already provide added-value with relatively little development efforts.
 There are generally two challenges.
 Firstly, image or framebuffer data needs to be stored in quad buffers to be used for stereoscopic viewing.
 The second one is concerned with interaction and perceptual challenges in 3D environments.

 First, we will give an overview of how to use Stereo in a modern graphics application and present some low-effort tricks for easier integration.
 Next, we will summarize some considerations for interactions, UX design and present methods for integrating 2D elements such as windows or cursors in 3D.